On the quantitative isoperimetric inequality in the plane with the barycentric distance: Minimization of within the class of compact connected sets

-This exemple shows why the classical De Giorgi perimeter is not suitable for the barycentric asymmetry.
-Indeed, the set $\tilde{\Omega}_n$ obtained by connecting the above two balls by a long segment would have the same De Giorgi perimeter as the perimeter of $\Omega_n$, since the De Giorgi perimeter of the long segment would be 0.
-Thus

-On the contrary, for the Minkowski perimeter, $\delta(\Omega_n)\to +\infty$, since one has to consider twice the length of the long segment. \end{rem}
+This example shows why the classical De Giorgi perimeter is not suitable for the barycentric asymmetry $\lambda_0$.
+Indeed, the set $\tilde{\Omega}_n$ obtained by connecting the above two balls by a long segment has the same De Giorgi perimeter as the perimeter of $\Omega_n$, since the De Giorgi perimeter of the long segment is null.
+Thus $\lim_{n\to\infty} \ratioo(\tilde\Omega_n)=0$.
+On the contrary, for the Minkowski perimeter, $\delta(\Omega_n)\to +\infty$, since the length of the long segment counts twice. \end{rem}

-\begin{rem} The notion of Minkowski perimeter is central in the second part of the above proof, in inequality (\ref{minkowski}), to prove that $|K|=\pi$. \end{rem}
+\begin{rem} The notion of Minkowski perimeter has a central role in the second part of the above proof, in inequality (\ref{minkowski}), to prove that $|K|=\pi$. \end{rem}